-If you’ve been bitten by the Garmin bug and want a matching cadence sensor to go with your new Edge cycle computer, then check the matching Garmin Edge Cadence Sensor.
-This also fastens in place on your crank arm and does exactly the same job as the Halfords model, but you’ll pay a little extra for the Garmin logo and 2 year warranty.
+If you’ve been bitten by the Garmin bug and want a matching cadence sensor to go with your new Edge cycle computer, then check the matching Garmin Cadence Sensor.
+This also fastens in place on your crank arm and does exactly the same job as the Halfords model, but you’ll pay a little extra for the Garmin logo and warranty.

 Best fitness watches

 If you’re one of the millions of people in the UK who is currently measuring their cycling activity with a FitBit or similar, then you’re likely missing out on lots of information about your ride, as well as some great extra features that can be found on dedicated cycling smartwatches in 2019.

 Fitness trackers and smartwatches aren’t exactly new tech, but squeezing way more into a tiny screen on your arm is what 2019 is heralding for smart watches.
 From Apple’s new focus on more durable, waterproof and sport-proof watches to Samsung’s increasingly impressive foray into the world of wearables, you can do way more than just tell the time.
 But what about us cyclists?